aws/aws-cdk/packages/aws-cdk-lib/aws-efs/README.md

 ### One Zone file system

-One Zone file systems provide continuous availability to data within a single Availability Zone in an AWS Region.
-Here's a basic example:
+To initialize a One Zone file system use the `oneZone` property:

 ```ts
 declare const vpc: ec2.Vpc;